JoeWoodworker

 E8: I've heard that some vacuum presses have a 'quick pull-down' scheme that allows you to release and quickly re-evacuate the press for minor adjustments.
 How can I accomplish this on my vacuum system?

-Click here to orderEasy.
-Simply attach a vacuum valve between the reservoir and the main vacuum tube that goes to the vacuum bag.
-This allows you to shut down the vacuum pressure without losing the pressure inside the reservoirs.
+If your project is not sitting properly inside the vacuum bag, you can easily shut off the vacuum without losing the pressure inside the reservoirs.
 You can then re-adjust the material and re-connect the bag to the system.
-After you open the vacuum valve, the buffer of vacuum will then transfer to the bag and give you a short burst of vacuum pressure.
-Of course, the press will start to recharge the reservoirs almost immediately but at least you still get that faster initial pull down.
-All of the builder's kits offered at VeneerSupplies.com now come with a valve.
+After you open the vacuum valve, the buffer of vacuum will then transfer to the bag and give you a short burst of vacuum.
+Of course, the press will start to recharge the reservoirs almost immediately but at least you still get that slightly faster initial pull down.

 (Back to top)

-E9: What's the purpose of the bleeder valve on the continuous-run systems?
+E9: What's the purpose of the exhaust/bleeder fitting on the continuous-run systems?

 The pumps are continuous duty, but they can generate some heat which can cause the off-gases to create a build up of residue.
 This residue will clog the head-valve inside and reduce the efficiency of the pump.
 And eventually, the residue will harden the flexible surface of the diaphragm and cause it to crack prematurely.